Narrative Short

 Performers: Christophe Counil, Florent Ruppert, Philippe Pasquini & Julie Coutereau, Andy Tesoro, Katherine Brook, Joshua Gelb, Nick Cregor & Serge Stephan, Brinda Jacob, Milan Cariappa, Grace, Mickey, Abigail Lucien, Jessica Gatlin, and Dan Hood.

-Press: Oficina36, Centre Clark
+Press: MutualArt, Oficina36, Centre Clark

 In this video interviews with women in Indian cities on the subject of gender discrimination are transposed onto the bodies and voices of men.
 The men, having no prior rehearsal or knowledge of the content of the stories, recite them from a teleprompter, telling the women's experiences as their own.